zizmorcore/zizmor/docs/configuration.md

 location to ignore.
 If one or both are absent, then the rule applies to the entire file or entire line.

+!!! important

+    Composite action findings cannot be ignored via `zizmor.yml` currently.

-By example, here is a configuration file with two different audit ignore rule groups:
+For example, here is a configuration file with two different audit ignore rule groups:

 ```yaml title="zizmor.yml"